 This is the best beef stew I have ever tasted.
-For our A Tree Grows in Brooklyn book club party, this dish was served with buttered egg noodles and sour dough bread to sop up all that wonderful gravy.
+Serve this dish with buttered egg noodles and sour dough bread to sop up all that wonderful gravy.

-This beef stew recipe is from Emeril Lagasse, FoodNetwork.com
+This beef stew recipe is courtesy of Emeril Lagasse, FoodNetwork.com

 - 3 tablespoons olive oil

 - 3 pounds beef stew meat, cut into 1-inch pieces